 Figure 2-34: General Response of Steering torque to Side slip angle.
-Tyre aligning moment = $F_y \cdot t_p$ is one part of the steering moment.
+Tyre aligning moment = $F_y \cdot t_p$ is one part of the steering moment = $F_y \cdot (t_p + c)$.

 Figure 2-34 shows the combined response of lateral force and slip angle.
 It is interesting to note that the steering torque reaches a peak before the maximum lateral force capacity of the tyre is reached.
 It can be used by drivers to find, via steering wheel torque, a suitable steering angle which gives a large lateral force but still does not pass the peak in lateral force.
+The reason why pneumatic trail can become slightly negative is because pressure centre is in front of wheel centre, see Figure 2-9.

-2.5.6.2.1 Aligning Torque Model
+2.4.6.2.1 Aligning Torque Model

 A model for (yawing) aligning moment around a vertical axle through centre of contact point, M_z , will now be derived.
-Any model for lateral shear stress can be used, but we will here only use the uniform pressure distribution and independent bristles, Eq [2.29].
-A corresponding expression as Eq [2.31] is derived, but for M_z instead of F_v .
+Any model for lateral shear stress can be used, but we will here only use the uniform pressure distribution and independent bristles in Section 2.4.1.1.
+A corresponding expression as Eq [2.33] is derived, but for M_z instead of F_v .